sharktacos/OpenColorIO-configs/docs/gamut.md

 ![blue](img/bluebar2.png)

 And then we use a Color Correct to do some despill of the blue light.
-Thanks to the pixel healing of the gamut compression this works great.
+Thanks to the pixel healing of the Gamut Compression this works great.

 ![blue](img/bluebar3.png)

-Compare that to the same operation without the gamut compression.
+Compare that to the same operation without the Gamut Compression.
 We're getting artifacting on the neon sign and posterization and clipping on the ceiling.
 Without gamut compression these can be a nighmare to deal with.

 ![blue](img/bluebar4.png)